 Teaching and Learning with Technology Symposium Track

-In continuing our partnership with the region’s educational development organization, the Finger Lakes Faculty Development Network (FLFDN) to offer a special “Teaching and Learning with Technology Symposium” track as part of Ed Tech Day.
-The symposium consists of a special series of seminars running throughout the day and features sessions specifically focusing on innovations and best practices in using technology for teaching and learning, as well as scholarship assessing the effect of technology on student learning.
+In continuing our partnership with the region’s educational development organization, the Finger Lakes Faculty Development Network (FLFDN) is offering a special “Teaching and Learning with Technology Symposium” track as part of Ed Tech Day.
+The symposium consists of 20 minute seminars running throughout the day specifically focusing on innovations and best practices in using technology for teaching and learning, as well as scholarship assessing the effect of technology on student learning.
 Proposals on similar topics may be paired into a 50-minute session.
 Please indicate in the space provided in the submission form if you would like to be paired with another session.

-The Finger Lakes Faculty Development Network, which organizes this special track, is an organization linking people involved in faculty development at campuses in central and western New York.
-Bi-monthly meetings rotate among member campuses or through web conferencing.
-For more information about FLFDN please contact Wade Pickren, Director, Center for Faculty Excellence at Ithaca College (email@example.com).
+The Finger Lakes Faculty Development Network, which organizes this special track, is an organization linking people involved in education development at campuses in central and western New York.
+Meetings rotate among member campuses or through web conferencing.
+For more information about FLFDN please contact Jeremiah Parry-Hill J.Parry-Hill@rit.edu or Mark Fink email@example.com

 We're working hard to put together another great show.
 Please check back often for updates on vendors, seminars, and other happenings.
 And if you have any suggestions, please pass them along!